 Most Lycosids are brown or grey in colour enabling them to blend into the background.
 Adult males tend to be slightly smaller and darker than females of the same species.

 Lycosids have a characteristic eye arrangement that is one of the first steps in identification.
-On the left and below are drawings and photographs showing the typical arrangement of the 8 eyes.
+Above and below are drawings and photographs showing the typical arrangement of the 8 eyes.
 The 4 small anterior eyes are often quite difficult to spot with the naked eye.
 Their big eyes reflect light in the dark, though most of them are active during the day.
 They rely on their eyes to detect prey.

 There are 39 species in Europe.
 In northern Europe females are easy to spot from mid May onwards as they carry their light-coloured egg sacs around.
 The young spiderlings are let out after 2 or 3 weeks.
 A female can have 2 broods of young over the summer.
 On the left the face of a typical Pardosa spider showing the arrangement of the eyes, the chelicerae and fangs.